b05702057/Street-Voice-Data-Analysis-Report/README.md

 For example, analyze the correlation between the number of fans of an artist and the number of songs released by him or her.

 ### Run Locally
-* Run this Command: git clone <https://github.com/b05702057/Google-Search-Result-Web-Crawler.git>
+* Run this Command: git clone </Users/lijicheng/Desktop/Street-Voice-Data-Analysis-Report>
-* Change directory to the where the file "main.py" is saved
+* Change directory to the where the file "StreetVoice_Web-Crawler.py" is saved
 * Install all the toolkits used in this project
+* Run this Command: python StreetVoice_Web-Crawler.py
-* Run this Command: python main.py
+* Run this Command: python StreetVoice_Data_Analysis.py